Summary

 The purpose for which this organization was created is to foster and develop services that assists the community with resources that are centered on alternative stroke recovery methods, financial assistance, healthy food education, healthy food preparation, and healthy living.
 Also providing conferences, seminars, support group, and special events through the TRAZANA A. STAPLES ALTERNATIVE STROKE RECOVERY FUND.
 The mission of the Trazana A. Staples Alternative Recovery Fund is to educate the community on the benefits of these practices for both healing and recovery from a stroke.
 Along with education of stroke prevention we will provide this information to those who would not necessarily have access to, or knowledge of alternative, complementary, and holistic therapies.

-Intergenerational Wellness Partners for Stroke & Diabetes Awareness, Prevention, and Education and Complementary & Alternative Healing Practices program administered by Trazana A. Staples Alternative Stroke Recovery Fund, has partnered with Black Empowerment Works & The United Way of Greater Cincinnati; SOACT (SERVING OLDER ADULTS THROUGH CHANGING TIMES), Walk With Me, LLC, Mind On The Matter, LLC, AZ MediaDesigns LLC and, Wombded Warrior has created a unique seminar series to educate individuals and families residing in Lincoln Heights on ways to prevent and manage health issues/chronic conditions (stroke, diabetes, hypertension, etc.) through lifestyle change and wellness practices.
-This free interactive workshop series is open to residents who live in Lincoln Heights Ohio and surrounding communities (45215), who are stroke survivors, pre-diabetic, diagnosed with diabetes, hypertension, obesity, or any chronic health issues.
+Intergenerational Wellness Partners was created by, Trazana A. Staples Alternative Stroke Recovery Fund, has supported by The United Way of Greater Cincinnati/Black Empowerment Works, Cincinnati Recreation Commission, AZ MediaDesigns LLC and, Natural Woman Magazine has collaborated to bring a unique introductory seminar series to educate individuals and families residing in Madisonville on ways to prevent and manage health issues/chronic conditions (stroke, diabetes, hypertension, etc.) through lifestyle change and wellness practices.
+This free interactive workshop series is open to residents who live in Madisonville, Ohio and surrounding communities (45227), who desire support and a healthy lifestyle change to manage mental and physical health.

-With creating “Intergenerational Partners” our workshops we will incubate a Buddy System while creating a support system for each participant.
+With creating “Intergenerational Partners” our workshop series will help create a support system for each participant.

 These interactive workshops will have guest professionals providing training, education, and materials for the various subject matters and disciplines as well as providing round-trip transportation to participants without transportation to in person gatherings.

-The goal of this program is to encourage survivors and their caregivers never to give up!
+The goal of this program is to encourage people to never to give up!
 Also, our intention is to add a little extra support to the change’s survivors experience in their day-to-day improvements in their lives in terms of awareness, health education, education about conditions such as stroke, aphasia, diabetes, and heart disease and how alternative and complementary therapies can help to improve cognitive and mobility and body functions, healthy eating education, and self-care empowerment for those who are seeking to improve their health conditions.

 We are motivated by this work because the founder of this organization is a stroke survivor!